A Characteristic Dynamic Mode Decomposition: Modal Analysis of a Starting Jet

-Now we turn to the example of a starting jet and apply the method explained above to this three dimensional case.
-The starting point is a shock tube-like initial condition with two different gases at different pressures on both sides of a membrane.
-The difference to the shock tube is due to the fact that one side is connected to the ambient instead of another part of the tube.
-We have chosen a pressure ratio $p_1/p_2=3.4$ such that eventually a supersonic jet will develop.
-The Reynolds number is about $Re=10000$, based on the fully expanded conditions.
-One crucial parameter besides the pressure ratio is the non-dimensional mass supply of the jet.
-It can be expressed as the ratio of length to diameter of the pipe $C=L/D$.
-If $C$ is close to unity, a vortex ring will form.
-In order to develop a trailing jet, $C$ needs to be larger than approximately $5$.
+In this section the method explained above, is applied to existing three dimensional DNS of a starting jet carried out by \citet{Fernandez2016}.
+The initial condition in the mentioned study is a tube-like shock, formed by a pressurized reservoir which discharges fluid through a nozzle into an open chamber with ambient pressure.
+The pressure ratio of $p_1/p_2=3.4$ has been chosen to ensure that eventually a supersonic jet will develop.
+The Reynolds number is approximately $Re=10^{4}$ based on the fully expanded conditions.
+One crucial parameter besides the pressure ratio, is the non-dimensional mass supply of the jet.
+It can be expressed as the ratio of length to diameter of the pipe $L/D$.
+If this ratio is close to unity, a vortex ring will form.
+In order to develop a trailing jet, the ratio of $L/D$ needs to be larger than $5$.

-The temporal evolution is shown in figure \ref{fig:StartingJetEvolution} as a pseudo-schlieren image in a two dimensional cut through jet and vortex ring.

-The first image shows the inital pressure wave and the developing vortex ring at the wall.
-If enough vorticity is generated, the self--induced velocity if the vortex ring makes it accelerate and travel in flow direction, slightly expanding it's diameter.
-The third picture shows the vortex ring and the trailing jet, which is formed if enough mass is supplied.
-The last image shows the full jet when the mass supply vanishes and the vortex ring has moved away.
-We wish roughly to identify the flow in three cases.
-First for a vortex ring, without trailing jet, next for the vortex ring with trailing jet at an early and a late state.
+The temporal evolution is shown in figure \ref{fig:StartingJetEvolution} as a pseudo-schlieren image in a two dimensional cut through the jet and the vortex ring.
+Figure \ref{fig:JetShlieren_a} and \ref{fig:JetShlieren_b} show respectively the initial pressure wave and the developing vortex ring at the wall.
+If enough vorticity is generated, the self--induced velocity of the vortex ring makes it accelerate and travel in flow direction and slightly expand its diameter.
+Figure \ref{fig:JetShlieren_c} shows the vortex ring and the trailing jet, which is formed, if enough mass is supplied.
+The last image on the right (figure \ref{fig:JetShlieren_d}) shows the full jet when the mass supply vanishes and the vortex ring has moved away.
+We wish to identify the flow for the case of a vortex ring with trailing jet.